List of High School DxD characters: Hero Faction

 Siegfried is the descendant of Siegfried, the legendary Dragon-slaying hero in Nibelungenlied.
 He is one of the top two swordsmen of the Chaos Brigade alongside Arthur Pendragon of the Vali Team, and is nicknamed "The Demon Sword User" (魔剣使い, Makentsukai) and the "Demonic Emperor".
 In the past, Siegfried worked for the Orthodox Church and is considered the best swordsman after Dulio, bearing the nickname "Chaos-Edge Sieg" (ジーク, Kaosu Ejji Jīku), but he eventually left the Church and joined the Hero Faction.

 His Sacred Gear is "Twice Critical" (Tuwaisu Kuritikaru), a common Sacred Gear and the Sacred Gear Raynare mistook Issei to have possessed.
 Since it is a sub-species, instead of a gauntlet, it creates a third Dragon Arm on Seigfried's back and doubles his power.
 Its Balance Breaker, "Chaos Edge Asura Ravage" (Kaosu Ejji Asura Revijji), allows him to have four Dragon Arms growing out from his back, with his power doubling for each.
 As a result, he has six Arms in total (including his real arms) in his Balance Breaker form.
 He has all five Demon Swords – Gram, Balmung, Nothung, Tyrfing, and Dáinsleif – and one Light Sword in his possession.

 He fights Kiba and Xenovia by himself and defeats them with ease in Volume 9.
 In Volume 11, he has a rematch with Kiba, resulting with the latter cutting off one of his Dragon Arms.
-In Volume 12, he fought against Yuto for the third and final time, injecting the blood of the original Maou which transforms his body into a monsterous spider while fusing with his Demon Swords.
+In Volume 12, he fought against Yuto for the third and final time, injecting the blood of the original Maou which transforms his body into a monstrous spider while fusing with his Demon Swords.
 He eventually lost to the latter after Gram left him and chooses Yuto as their new wielder, corroding into dust after his defeat.